 Must not be used in women with child bearing potential.
+EVISTA therapy during pregnancy may be associated with an increased risk of congenital defects in the fetus.

 Active or past history of venous thromboembolic events (VTE), including deep vein thrombosis, pulmonary embolism and retinal vein thrombosis.